 It is clear; there is no Innovation system to match the financial system in speed, efficiency, and integration.
 The objective of the Ingenesist Project is to specify an innovation system that integrates the tools of the knowledge economy into a structure that mimics the financial system.
 If it looks like money, it will behave like money and people will trade it.

-The Financial system has 5 essential components that interact with each other as a system.
+The Next Economic Paradigm must duplicate the same 5 essential components as today’s economy.
+These 5 components interact with each other as a system.

 The 5 Essential Components of an Economy

 1. A Currency to store value